by Bonnie Aleman

 I strolled along the boardwalk, next to the ocean, watching sailboats glide along the horizon.
 The ocean is calm, and as the orange and red colors from the sunset start to glow across the night sky, the sailboats take on a shadow effect highlighting the horizon.
 Off in the distance, windsurfers are catching the last rays of light.
 There is almost never a time when the water is not dotted with sports enthusiasts.
 Aruba had some of the most beautiful sunsets I have ever seen.

 Beyond the gorgeous sunsets, there are white sandy beaches with warm crystal clear water that has made this Caribbean island famous.
 The blue-green ocean shimmers, the shallow water goes on for long distances.
 At the nearby popular resorts, the gentle water is perfect for swimming.
-Sand bars are common creating a lagoon-like feel along the coastal areas on the northwestern side of the island.
+Sandbars are commonplace creating a lagoon-like feel along the coastal areas on the northwestern side of the island.

 Tourists flock to Eagle and Palm Beaches year around.
 At the opposite end of the island, near San Nicholas, there are fewer resorts and less tourist, as well as more locals.
 You give up cabanas, beachside cocktail bars, and other resort amenities in exchange for more solitude and fewer crowds.